Desalination meets decarbonization: How renewable energy can power SWRO

 According to IRENA, renewables are now the least expensive source of electricity.
 Building new power plants based on renewables is currently cheaper than building new coal-fired plants, and new renewable plants now have lower operating costs than existing coal-fired plants.
 As we will see below, this trend will continue drive down use of fossil fuels and drive up use of renewables for power generation.

-Renewable energy will make SWRO both more sustainable and more affordable
+Renewable energy will make SWRO more affordable and contribute to decarbonization efforts

 The steep drop in renewable energy prices has profound consequences for SWRO’s affordability.
 Since energy is by far the biggest cost driver of SWRO, more affordable energy will make SWRO increasingly accessible to many coastal developing countries – precisely those most impacted by the double punch of water scarcity and climate change.
 As it happens, many of these countries also have favorable conditions for generating solar and wind energy.